embEDUx/documentation/src/usage/uboot.md

 # U-Boot
-This guide will help you through the steps to generate a **U-Boot** image for your desired platform.
+This guide will help you through the steps to build a **U-Boot** image for your desired platform.

 ## Prerequisites